 Other Risk Factors of Giving Panadol to Dogs

 Unfortunately the effects of Panadol poisoning may not be immediately evident in your dog.
-In some cases, you will think that the medicine has caused no side effects in your furry friend.
+In some cases, you may think that the medicine has caused no side effects in your furry friend.
 You might even get the impression that the Panadol has helped in relieving your dog’s pain and fever.
 This is one reason why Panadol is so dangerous.

-Why Do Vets Prescribe It Then?
+Why Do Vets Prescribe It?

 What You Should Do to Avoid Panadol Poisoning

 If you accidentally drop a Panadol on the floor, your dog can immediately pick this up even before you have the chance to retrieve it.
-Treat all drugs like they are potentially dangerous, because they are, and be very careful in handling your medications.
+Treat all drugs like they are potentially dangerous, because they are, and be very careful in handling medications.